The Angel on the High Street

 the Commonwealth declared

-and despite the recent executions at Burford
+But despite the recent, vicious executions at Burford

 I still wore my Leveller’s green ribbon with pride